AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

-Double parameters with their :c:macro:`kOfxParamPropDoubleType` property set to :c:macro:`kOfxParamDoubleTypeAngle` are interpretted as angles.
+Double parameters with their :c:macro:`kOfxParamPropDoubleType` property set to :c:macro:`kOfxParamDoubleTypeAngle` are interpreted as angles.
 The host could use some fancy angle widget in it's interface, representing degrees, angles mils whatever.
 However, the values returned to a plugin are always in degrees.
 Applicable to 1, 2 and 3D parameters.